tom-seddon/beeblink/docs/fs.md

 This is mainly for my benefit when working on the ROM code.

+### `BLVERSION`

+Shows BeebLink ROM version, Git commit and build date/time.

+The BeebLink ROM version has a `*` suffix if the ROM was built with a modified working copy rather than the exact contents of that commit.

 ### `BUILD <fsp>`

 Create a text file line by line.
 Designed for creating `!BOOT`, but